Table of Contents

 Trying to perform a network infrastructure assessment without a tool to help can be time consuming, and frankly can’t give you the same level of detail.
 So you need the help of a Network Detective - which we call a Network Performance Monitoring Tool.

-The best network assessment tool is Obkio Network Performance Monitoring.
+The best network assessment tool is Obkio Network Monitoring.
 Obkio perform tests from all ends of your network to pinpoint performance issues or identify any weaknesses that may cause problems in the future.

 - Network Monitoring Agents are deployed at key network locations